wearenolte/wp-acf/README.md

 }
 ```

-This will download the files from the [packagist site](https://.org/packages/moxie-leean/acf)
+This will download the files from the [packagelist site](https://packagist.org/packages/moxie-leean/acf)
 and set you up with the latest version located on master branch of the repository.

 After that you can include the `autoload.php` file in order to